It's a Wonderful World!

 Building a Heap

-In many cases, insertion into heaps \(O(\log n)\) time.
+Generally, insertion into heaps \(O(\log n)\) time.
 So if we want to build a heap out of \(n\) elements it would end up being \(O(n \log n)\) time.
-But it is often the case that this only takes \(O(n)\) time, as the insertion bound is not tight over the entire sequence of insertions.
+But this actually only takes \(O(n)\) time, as the insertion bound is not tight over the entire sequence of insertions.
+The proof is standard for introductions to data structures.

 Mathematics-related